sumup-oss/foundry/README.md

 ### Initialization

-Foundry exposes customizable configuration presets for the CLI tools it supports.
-To make use of these presets, you need to initialize a configuration file for each tool you would like to use.
-This is done with the `init` command.
+Foundry exposes customizable configurations for the CLI tools it supports.
+Use the `init` command to initialize a configuration file for the tools you would like to use:

 ```sh
 # With npm